 I also offer bereavement support for those grieving the loss of a pet.

 £42.00 per 50-minute session

-Due to the current pandemic restrictions I am primarily offering phone and video (Zoom) sessions.
+I primarily offer phone and video (Zoom) sessions.
 I have an outside space that could be used if the weather is fine, and am happy to discuss 'walk and talk' sessions as virus restrictions allow, or face to face again as restrictions allow.